Do you want to get rid of that dreaded belly fat?

 Training While Fasted

-Training while fasted is not only beneficial for fat loss due to the low insulin, but it has also been shown increase the blood flow in the abdominal region.
+Training while fasted is not only beneficial for fat loss due to the low insulin, but it has also been shown to increase the blood flow in the abdominal region.

 The relatively lower blood flow around the belly compared to other places is actually also a reason why the belly fat could be called “stubborn”.